awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-migrate-ec2-classic-to-vpc.md

 + `ec2:DescribeSubnets`
 + `ec2:DescribeTags`
 + `ec2:DescribeVpcs`
-+ `ec2:DescribeInstanceTypes`
 + `ec2:DescribeImages`

 **Document Steps**
 + aws:executeAwsApi \- Gathers details about the Amazon EC2 instance you specify in the `InstanceId` parameter\.
-+ aws:assertAwsResourceProperty \- Confirms the instance type you specify in the `TargetInstanceType` parameter is Xen\-based\.
++ aws:branch \- Branches based on whether Amazon EC2 instance you specify in the `InstanceId` parameter is in EC2\-Classic\.
 + aws:assertAwsResourceProperty \- Confirms the Amazon EC2 instance you specify in the `InstanceId` parameter is of the HVM virtualization type\.
 + aws:assertAwsResourceProperty \- Confirms the Amazon EC2 instance you specify in the `InstanceId` parameter has an Amazon EBS root volume\.
 + aws:executeScript \- Creates a security group as needed depending on the value you specify for the `DestinationSecurityGroupId` parameter\.